Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

   This will call the doAuthenticate() function with the following constants that are set at the top of the bdFunctions.js file:
     - apiKey

+  This function will authenticate the SDK with the provided apiKey.
+For iOS project it also requires the authorization level `au.com.bluedot.BDAuthorizationLevel.WhenInUse` or `au.com.bluedot.BDAuthorizationLevel.Always`.
+It will instruct SDK to request appropriate authorization during the start.
+This parameter will be ignored in the Android project.

 - A button with an id of "logOutButton"

   This will call the doLogOut() function